Extra (American TV program): Production

 Extra employs a staff of about 150 people, consisting of hosts and correspondents presenting story packages, and editors, producers, library staff and film crews who produce and compile the program.
 The program is taped at Universal Studios Hollywood each Monday through Friday from 10:00 a.m. to 4:00 p.m.
 Pacific Time Zone, and is taped before a live audience, allowing fans to interact with the show's hosts and see live appearances from actors, musicians, athletes and newsmakers interviewed at the theme park for the program.
 Extra also takes a unique approach in keeping its viewers in the loop by taking them on coast-to-coast trips each edition, from Hollywood to Planet Hollywood in Las Vegas to its studio at the H&M Times Square store in New York City.
 The program won its first Emmy Award in 2014, tying with Entertainment Tonight for "Best Entertainment News Program".

+On July 8, 2025, Theresa Coffino announced that she is leaving Extra after 26 years with the TV program.